 CHIN 305.
 BUSINESS CHINESE III.
 This course is conducted entirely in Chinese and is designed for students who are interested in international business with Chinese enterprises in Chinese-speaking communities.
 Students will study business and professional terminology; learn business practices and customs; practice giving formal presentations; read business related articles and statistical information; and review business documents including invoices, shipping documents, bank statements, sales and purchase contracts, brochures introducing new products, and other business letters involving import and export trade.
 Students will write basic business letters and develop the ability to distinguish the stylistic differences between formal and informal correspondence, colloquial and written Chinese, and be able to write formal business letters in the appropriate format with the correct register.
 Students are expected to fully participate in discussions in Mandarin Chinese.
 Prerequisite: Chinese 205, 301, or by permission.
-Offered periodically, semester course, three hours.

 CHIN 320.
 INTRODUCTION TO CHINESE CIVILIZATION.
 A survey of Chinese history and civilization including social, political, economic, and cultural developments.
 Students will survey nearly 4,000 years of history from 2,000 B.C. to 1911 A.D.
 They will learn about the fundamental religious, cultural, and social traditions that shaped China's development.
 This course is taught in English.
-Offered periodically, semester course, three hours.

 CHIN 321.
 MODERN CHINA.
 This course addresses the momentous social and cultural changes that have occurred in China in recent years.
 In exploring this subject, Chinese culture is systematically examined from different aspects, including but not limited to, Chinese cultural roots, economy, ideology, politics, religion, and education.
 Some of China's hottest issues, with which Western societies have been concerned in recent years, are discussed; such as the Cultural Revolution, the Reform movement, the Tiananmen Square Incident of 1989, human rights, China's ascension, China-U.S., Taiwan relations, China's global expansion, and China's future.
 This course is taught in English.
-Offered periodically, semester course, three hours.

 CHIN 360.
 INDEPENDENT STUDY IN CHINESE.
-Individual study in Chinese directed by a faculty member, with permission of the department chair.
-Semester course, one, two, or three hours.
+Individual study of specialized topics in Chinese.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

 CHIN 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in Chinese.
-Junior standing and permission of the department chair and a faculty sponsor are required.
+Junior standing, permission of the department chair, and a faculty sponsor are required.

 CHIN 390.
 STUDIES IN CHINESE.
 Readings and discussion of topics in literature or language.
 Subject matter varies.
-Offered periodically, semester course, three hours.

 CHIN 460.
 INDEPENDENT STUDY IN CHINESE.
-Individual study in Chinese directed by a faculty member, with permission of the department chair.
-Semester course, one, two, or three hours.
+Individual study of specialized topics in Chinese.
+Senior standing, permission of the department chair, and a faculty sponsor are required.

 CHIN 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in Chinese.
-Senior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+Senior standing, permission of the department chair, and a faculty sponsor are required.